personium/website/src/getting-started/README.md

 ![Getting Started 2 steps](assets/users-for-getting-started.png)

-The details of the chapter structure are as follows.
+The following is the layout of each chapter.

 1. Preparation of Personium (for Personium operators)
     1. [Setup Personium Unit](./setup-unit.md)